Petemeyers/FinalProject/README.md

 Acknowledgments

 The game mechanics, species attributes, and dice rolling system are based on the Teenage Mutant Ninja Turtles & Other Strangeness RPG and other role-playing systems published by Palladium Books.
-This project is a fan creation and is not affiliated with or endorsed by Palladium Books.

 The code and some descriptive texts were generated with the help of ChatGPT, an AI language model developed by OpenAI.
 ChatGPT assisted in providing code examples, structuring the project, and refining gameplay logic.